 where each peak, labeled by s, is produced by a single organelle [41] that is imaged with maximum intensity

 0, width ˜ 0, and center ˜ .
-We obtain the total number of organelle peaks S˜n, present in each time level tn, through thresholding; while we obtain the organelle features through the maximum a posteriori estimates [9, 15] of a Bayesian model that assumes: (i) noises {npn}p are independent and Gaussian, (ii) organelles are a priori uniformly positioned over the imaged plane, and (iii) maximum intensities and widths are a prior distributed over appropriate finite intervals.
+We obtain the total number of organelle peaks S˜n, present in each time level tn, through thresholding, while we obtain the organelle features through the maximum a posteriori estimates [9, 15] of a Bayesian model that assumes: (i) noises {npn}p are independent and Gaussian, (ii) organelles are a priori uniformly positioned over the imaged plane, and (iii) maximum intensities and widths are a priori distributed over finite intervals.

 Ignoring imaging artifacts that are caused by intra-frame motion, which are insignificant in plant microscopy [29, 31], we model each localization ˜ , as the effective position of a single organelle at time tn.